History of African Americans in Houston

 The African American population in Houston, Texas, has been a significant part of the city's community since its establishment.
 The Greater Houston area has the largest population of African Americans in Texas and west of the Mississippi River.
-Black Enterprise has referred to Houston as a black mecca.
+Black Enterprise has referred to Houston as a Black mecca.

 History

 When Houston was founded in 1836, an African-American community had already begun to be established.
-In 1860, 49% of the city's African American population was enslaved; there were eight free blacks and 1,060 slaves.
+In 1860, 99% of the city's African American population was enslaved; there were eight free blacks and 1,060 slaves.
 Before the American Civil War, enslaved African-Americans living near Houston worked on sugar and cotton plantations, while most of those living within the city limits held domestic and artisan jobs.

 Although slavery ended after the U.S. Civil War, by the mid-1870s racial segregation became codified throughout the South, including Texas.
 African Americans in Houston were poorly represented by the predominantly white state legislature and city council, and were politically disenfranchised during the Jim Crow era; whites had used a variety of tactics, including militias and legislation, to re-establish political and social supremacy throughout the South.
+African Americans have owned land in Houston since Texas’ early colonial period and still is to this present day.

 In 1929 Houston Planning Commission chairperson Will Hogg made a proposal to designate areas of the city by race in its zoning so African-Americans do not become too numerous near White communities; the city did not enact this as it never adopted zoning.

 In the 1940s and 1950s black people from small southern towns moved to Houston, resulting in the black communities increasing in size.
 The black population in the Third Ward became larger and therefore closer in proximity to nearby Jewish communities.
 White people began to move from the Third Ward area, partly due to the passage of Brown vs. Board of Education in 1954.

 Texas Southern University students led the integration of Houston in the 1960s.
 On Friday, March 4, 1960, Texas Southern University students led Houston's first sit-in at the Weingarten's grocery store lunch counter located at 4110 Almeda Road.
 That sit-in played a major role in the desegregation of Houston's white owned businesses.
 Today, a U.S. Post Office sits at that location; however, a Texas Historical Marker sits in the front of the building reminding visitors of the courageous role TSU students played in the desegregation of Houston, Texas.
 Six months after their first sit-in, 70 Houston lunch counters were desegregated.
 The success of their continued efforts eventually led to the full integration of businesses within the city.

 In 1970, 90% of the black people in Houston lived in mostly African-American neighborhoods.
 By 1980 this decreased to 82%.